rvizzz/subdivide_animate/README.md

 # How to use:

-Currently supports Catmull-Clark and Doo-Sabin subdivisions
+Currently supports Catmull-Clark, Doo-Sabin, and Midedge subdivisions

 usage: python3 subdivide_animate.py [-h] [-a A] [-d D] [-v V] mesh_file